Make vs Zapier: A Comprehensive Guide

 Automation is no longer a “nice to have” but a necessity for small and medium-sized enterprises (SMEs) trying to scale efficiently.
 With repetitive tasks eating into valuable time, choosing the right automation platform can make a real difference.

 Two of the top contenders in this space are Make (formerly Integromat) and Zapier.
 Each has its strengths and trade-offs, depending on workflow complexity, budget, team skills, and data needs.
-This post compares Make vs Zapier from an SME perspective: features, usability, cost, limitations, and how adding a platform like Peliqan can help you build stronger, more maintainable automation pipelines.
+This comprehensive comparison of Make vs Zapier examines features, usability, cost, limitations, and how adding a platform like Peliqan can help you build stronger, more maintainable automation pipelines.

 What Are Make & Zapier?

-Make offers a visual, scenario-based environment.
+Make (formerly Integromat) offers a visual, scenario-based environment.
 You build workflows (“scenarios”) by dragging modules onto a canvas, connecting them, and defining logic.
 It supports branching, loops, iterators, and detailed data operations, making it powerful for complex multi-step workflows.
+The platform takes a flowchart approach that many find intuitive once mastered, especially for visualizing data flows and complex processes.

 Feature-by-Feature Comparison